diwali gifts

 Misho halterneck body piece

 Misho’s halterneck body piece is perfect for the woman who likes to make a statement.
 Designer Suhani Parekh drew inspiration from the coffee plantations of the Araku Valley in the Eastern Ghats of India for this particular collection.
-Handcrafted in 22 karat gold-plated bronze layered with black onyx stones, wear the body jewellery on its own, under a blazer, or over a crisp white shirt.
+Handcrafted in 22 karat gold-plated bronze layered with black onyx stones, wear on its own, under a blazer, or over a crisp white shirt.

 Buy Now